StefanoAllesina/ISC/README.md

-# ISC
-Materials for "Introduction to Scientific Computing for Biologists -- a Toolbox" by Stefano Allesina &amp; Madlen Wilmes
+# Introduction to Scientific Computing for Biologists
+## -- a Toolbox --
+*by Stefano Allesina &amp; Madlen Wilmes*